-How to I protect my skin from skin cancer?
+How do I protect my skin from skin cancer?

-Here are 6 easy steps you can do to help protect your skin this summer, and all year long:
+Here are six easy steps you can do to help protect your skin this summer, and all year long:

 - Apply sunscreen every day.
 It’s not just direct sunlight that can damage your skin, but also the reflections all around you.